satori-com/mzbench/doc/deployment_guide.md

 ### `{network_interface, "<ip address>"}`

-This parameter is used to specify the interface for dashboard to listen by default it is "127.0.0.1", it means that the dashboard wont be available for any external connections, specify "0.0.0.0" to open dashboard for everyone. _Warning:_ mz-bench doesn't provide any authentication and opening it to everyone would bring additional vulnerability to your server, mz-bench dashboard should be protected with an external auth proxy like nginx.
+This parameter is used to specify the interface for dashboard to listen (by default it is "127.0.0.1"), so the dashboard won't be available for any external connections.
+To open dashboard for everyone, specify "0.0.0.0"
+ _Warning:_ mz-bench doesn't provide any authentication and opening it to everyone would bring additional vulnerability to your server, mz-bench dashboard should be protected with an external auth proxy like nginx.

 ### `{mzbench_git, "<url>"}`

-Specify the MZBench Git repository used to deploy the worker nodes.
+Specifies the MZBench Git repository used to deploy the worker nodes.

 By default, the MZBench source code will be taken from `https://github.com/machinezone/mzbench.git`.